 - They provide complimentary bikes to get around town, paddleboards, and kayaks.

-- They had washer dryer units in the rooms, so you can pack even lighter if you want.
+- The rooms had washer and dryer units, so you could pack even lighter.

 - You can add a water sports package to your room to include hobiecat rides and lessons.